buttplugio/buttplug-js/README.md

 a bundler like webpack or rollup, you'll need the correct loaders to pack the assets.

-## Buttplug and Uglify
+## Buttplug and Uglify/Terser

-When using Buttplug with an application that will uses Uglify for compression and minifying, make sure to set the following options:
+When using Buttplug with an application that will uses terser or Uglify for compression and minifying, make sure to set the following
+options:

 ```javascript
 uglifyOptions: {